MahmadSharaf/Cheat-Sheets/Machine Learning/Machine Learning.md

 ##### Regression Metrics

+>**Definition Note:**
+**Loss** is a measure of the difference of a single example to its target value while the
-- Loss function is the measure of the error in the model predictions, given a certain weights.
+**Cost** is a measure of the losses over the training set.
+Or the measure of the error in the model predictions, given a certain weights.

+- Cost functions:
   - **MAE** (Mean Absolute Error):
   $$\frac{1}{m}\sum_{i=1}^m|y^{(i)} - \widehat{y}^{(i)}|$$
     - Assume we have a point with coordinates $(x^{(i)},y^{(i)})$ and the fitting line is called $\hat{y}$ since it is our prediction.
 The corresponding point on this line is $(x^{(i)}, \hat{y}^{(i)})$, and the vertical distance from the point to the line is $(y^{(i)}-\hat{y}^{(i)})$.
 The error is the vertical distance (The absolute value).